john-osullivan/groupbot/README.md

 ### Events
 Events are a class for getting people to come to a particular place at a particular time.
 Events have a date, RSVP lists, location, description, name, duration and attended/missed people.
-- Name (String) - big name of the Event
+- name (String) - big name of the Event
+- group_id -> Group which is hosting/owning the event.
+- host - collection of additional people who can be added to host the event
-- Description (String) - Short description of the Event
+- description (String) - Short description of the Event
-- Creator (ForeignKey) - Original creator of the event
+- location (String) - Location of the event, if any
-- Date (DateTime) - The date and time of the event
+- start_time (DateTime) - The starting time of the event
-- Duration (DateTime) - The duration of the event
+- end_time (DateTime) - The ending of the event
-- RSVP - collection of members who are RSVPing yes or no
+- invited - collection of Members who were invited to the Event
-- Attendance - collection of member who attended or not
+- rsvp_yes - collection of members who RSVPd 'Yes'.
-- Location (String) - Location of the event, if any
+- rsvp_no - collection of members who RSVPd 'No'.
+- attended_yes - collection of members who DID attend the event, as verified by the /attend function on events.
+This is useful for roll call, quorum, etc.
-- Host - collection of additional people who can be added to host the event
+- attended_no - collection of members who DIDN'T attend the event.
+Inherited from relationship backrefs:

 ## UNIMPLEMENTED CLASSES

+### Representatives
+As of right now, a Representative is a dummy class whose only attributes are the Member ID and Bond ID.
+It also has some properites descended from relationship backrefs, like:
+- bond

+### Discussions

-###
+### Meetings

 ## Controller/View Functions